Invest and pay off debt at the same time

 What if I told you that you can do both?
 Are you contributing to your 401K?
 Do you have a health savings account?
 Who do you bank with?
 It matters.

-Is it possible to pay off debt and invest at the same time?
+Is it possible invest and to pay off debt at the same time?
 The answer varies for each individual.
 Everyone’s financial situation is different.
 I’m going to share three tools you’re probably already using; high yield savings account, 401K, and health savings accounts.
 A bonus fourth tool for self-investment.

-A 401(k) plan is a tax-advantaged, defined-contribution retirement account offered by many employers to their employees.”Investopedia Remember that your retirement account is yours when you leave an organization, the money goes with you.
+A 401(k) plan is a tax-advantaged, defined-contribution retirement account offered by many employers to their employees.
+Remember that your retirement account is yours when you leave an organization, the money goes with you.
 Pro-tip; take advantage of the match if your company offers a match.
 What is a match?
 A contribution to your retirement savings based on the amount you contribute.
 There is generally a max that they will not go over.
 Stock options are nice perks that some companies offer to employees.
-You can go to your human resources department to get more information.
-Some organizations do 50% and others match dollar for dollar.
+In the meantime you can go to your human resources department to get more information.
+However some organizations do 50% and others match dollar for dollar.
 That is why people say it’s free money.

 Another form of investing is Health Savings Accounts.
-Eligibility requires a high deductible health plan, the money goes in tax-free, grows tax-free, and comes out of your income-tax-free for qualified medical expenses.
+However eligibility requires a high deductible health plan, the money goes in tax-free, grows tax-free, and comes out of your income-tax-free for qualified medical expenses.
 The money rolls over and is yours to keep, even if you leave your organization the money is still yours for medical expenses.
 HSA’s are amazing.
 When I had my wisdom teeth removed I used my HSA to cover the portion of the cost that was not covered by my insurance.
-The limits for families are $7,000 and $3,500 for individuals.
+In short the limits for families are $7,000 and $3,500 for individuals.

 High yield savings account, if you have a savings account make sure you’re using an HYSA to grow interest faster than national chain banks.
 Contribute to your 401 (k) and take advantage of match options.
 Take advantage of tax-free HSA accounts.
 Use them for all things medical related, prescription purchases, vision, and dental needs.
 Again it may not be feasible to every person interested in investing, but it’s a solid foundation that doesn’t take much effort.
 If you need more information or help please contact us at contact@400LBElephant.com